aadi-joshi/g1_psap_courseproj/README.md

   - Manages file I/O for storing user credentials in CSV format.
   - Ensures input validation and security measures.

-- **Transaction Management Developer**: (Sujal Shahane)
+- **Debugging and Error Resolution**: (Sujal Shahane)
-  - Responsible for `transactions.c/h`.
-  - Implements CRUD operations for transactions.
-  - Develops functions for sorting, searching, and analyzing transactions.
-  - Manages file I/O for transaction storage and statistical calculations.
+  - Finds errors in the .exe file (at execution)
+  - Resolves these errors and lets the others know
+  - Ensures all modules work together seamlessly.

 - **Reporting and Analysis Developer**: (Shaikh Anas)
   - Works closely with the Transaction Management Developer.